 Towards the end of the day, climb up covered stairways to 240 meters high Mandalay Hill and enjoy the spectacular panoramic views during sunset - an amazing photo opportunity.

-This morning, checkout from your hotel and transfer to Mandalay Airport for a short flight to Heho Airport.
-Upon arrival, you will be welcomed by our guide and driver then take a short transfer to Nyaung Shwe Town.
-On the way, make a stop to visit Shwe Yan Pyay Monastery which is just a short walk north of the Nyaung Shwe town.
+This morning, checkout from your hotel and transfer to the airport for a short flight to Heho Airport.
+Upon arrival, you will be welcomed by our guide and driver then take a short transfer to NYAUNGSHWE.
+On the way, make a stop to visit Shwe Yan Pyay Monastery - an old teak monastery with unique features..

-On arrival in the Nyaung Shwe Town, transfer by local boat to the hotel in Inle Lake, one of Myanmar's most anticipated destinations and all the hype is justified.
+Then, transfer by local boat to the hotel in INLE LAKE, one of Myanmar's most anticipated destinations and all the hype is justified.
 The lake is 22km long, and is densely inhabited by many different tribes in Taunggyi District of Shan State.
 Check in hotel and take a short break.

 After breakfast, take a visit the lake’s five-day market for unique insight into the local cultures of the area.
 The market is called “five-day market” because the local people rotate between 5 different locations over a 5-day-period.
 Villagers from the surrounding hill tribes come to the market to sell and trade tomatoes, eggplants, scallions, peppers, betel, beans, garlic to cheroots.
 There are some people selling lacquerware, Buddha statues, carvings, longyis, Shan bags, textiles, ornamental objects and other hand-made goods for both local use and trading.